open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/lyft_det.md

 ```

 - `lyft_infos_train.pkl`: training dataset, a dict contains two keys: `metainfo` and `data_list`.
-  `metainfo` contains the basic information for the dataset itself, such as `CLASSES` and `version`, while `data_list` is a list of dict, each dict ( hereinafter referred to as`info`) contains all the detailed information of single sample as follows:
+  `metainfo` contains the basic information for the dataset itself, such as `classes` and `version`, while `data_list` is a list of dict, each dict ( hereinafter referred to as`info`) contains all the detailed information of single sample as follows:
   - info\['sample_idx'\]: The index of this sample in the whole dataset.
   - info\['token'\]: Sample data token.
   - info\['timestamp'\]: Timestamp of the sample data.